saifalfalah/react-handbook/content/javascript-classes/index.md

 ---
-title: "How to use JavaScript Classes"
+title: 'JavaScript Classes'
-description: "In 2015 the ECMAScript 6 (ES6) standard introduced classes.
-Learn all about them"
+description: 'In 2015 the ECMAScript 6 (ES6) standard introduced classes.
+Learn all about them'
-date: 2018-07-26T07:06:29+02:00
-booktitle: Classes
-tags: js
-tags_weight: 8
 ---

 In 2015 the ECMAScript 6 (ES6) standard introduced classes.